wickedlyethan/wickedlyethan.github.io/content/About.md

 I have a deeply adversarial relationship with platforms and social media, so part of my perennial tinkering with this site is to work that out.
 I hope I post stuff that people like, but if not then it's still a great exercise in creativity and finishing things.

-Check out my: [Uses](/uses) page for what kind of gear and gadgets I use.
+Check out my [Uses](/uses) page for what kind of gear and gadgets I use.

 ## Colophon